Joonsey/joonsey.github.io/README.md

 ### Do have any other hobbies?

-Yes, i play World Of Warcraft somewhat competetively, [my character](https://raider.io/characters/eu/argent-dawn/J%C3%A6nn%C3%A4)
+-Yes, i play World Of Warcraft somewhat competetively, [my character](https://raider.io/characters/eu/argent-dawn/J%C3%A6nn%C3%A4)
-I have a Steam library of around ≈600 games.
+-I have a Steam library of around ≈600 games.
-I also play most other competetive games on a level.
+-I also play most other competetive games on a level.

 ### My most recent projects